KeypointNeRF: Generalizing Image-based Volumetric Avatars using Relative Spatial Encoding of Keypoints: Experiments

 \subsection{Reconstruction from In-the-wild Captures}

-\myparagraph{Setup.} To tackle the problem of reconstructing avatars in the wild, we acquire a small dataset of subjects by taking several photos with an iPhone.
-We directly use intrinsic from manufacturing information of iPhone and extrinsic is computed by multi-view RGB-D fitting.
+\myparagraph{Setup.} To tackle the problem of reconstructing humans in the wild, we acquire a small dataset of subjects by taking several photos with an iPhone and estimate camera parameters.
+We directly use intrinsic from manufacturing information of iPhone and extrinsic is computed by multi-view RGB-D fitting as in \cite{Chen2022authentic}.
 We evaluate the reconstruction methods trained on the studio captured data in Sec.~\ref{subsec:exp_facedome} without any retraining.

 As input, all methods take three $1920 \times 1024$-resolution images of a person and predict a radiance field that is then rendered from novel views.
 In \figurename~\ref{fig:iphone_results}, we display rendered novel views of IBRNet~\cite{wang2021ibrnet}, our method without any spatial encoding, and our method with the proposed spatial encoding.
-The baseline methods produce significantly worse results with lots of blur and cloudy artifacts, whereas our method can reliably reconstruct the human heads.
+The baseline methods produce significantly worse results with lots of blur and cloudy artifacts, whereas

+our method can reliably reconstruct the human heads.
 This improvement is quantitatively supported by computed SSIM and PSNR on novel held-out views of the visualized four subjects (Tab.~\ref{tab:iphone_results}).
 This experiment demonstrates that our relative spatial encoding is the crucial component for cross-dataset generalization.
 Please see the supplementary material for more visualizations.